 The battery used in an electric car is always going to be a compromise between weight & size, against performance & range.
-The base level battery will be about 30kWh and weigh about 200kg.
+The base level battery will be about 30kWh and about 150kg.
 If you require faster charging, this will need to be a 200V battery or more higher.
 Lower voltage batteries (e.g. 100V) are limited to Type 2 charging and a maximum rate of 7.4kW.

 There will also need to be a 12V battery and associated management system, for things like wipers, the entertainment system and lighting.